 Visiting is easy.
 Both Pat’s and Geno’s are open 24 hours a day, nearly every day of the year.
 Parking, on the other hand, is a nightmare in that neighborhood.

-Cheesesteak tours: There are some cheesesteak tours which will get you to both Pats’s and Geno’s, as well as some other shops in the city, all while riding a Segway.
+Cheesesteak tours: There are some cheesesteak tours which will get you to both restaurants as well as some other shops in the city, all while riding a Segway.
 If you are interested, you can check out the Segway Cheesesteak Tour here.

-Remember: cheesesteak shops are cash only.
-Pat’s conveniently provides an ATM if you forgot.
-And have your order ready when you get to the window or face the wrath of South Philly customer service.
+Remember: most cheesesteak shops are cash only.
+Pat’s has recently started taking credit cards (although it was not functioning correctly or was an employee error on our last visit) and also conveniently provides an ATM.
+Have your order ready when you get to the window or face the wrath of South Philly customer service.

 As a Philly expat living in Maryland, I am confounded by the Marylander’s term, “Steak and Cheese.”
 It rubs me the wrong way.
 I sometimes take my family on a road trip to Philadelphia, and the highlight is always Jim’s Steaks on South Street; nothing else even comes close!